IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 >“Non-violence leads to the highest ethics, which is the goal of all evolution.
 Until we stop harming all other living beings, we are still savages.”

 ― <a href="https://en.wikipedia.org/wiki/Thomas_Edison" target="_blank">Thomas Edison</a>

+>“We don’t need horses.
+We’ve got the tractor.
+We’ve got the automobile.
+We don’t need cows–we can make synthetic milk.
+We can make meat substitutes out of soybean and coconuts–you can hardly tell the difference.
+We don’t need sheep.
+We will be able to make wool out of synthetic things–it will be better than wool.”

+― <a href="https://en.wikipedia.org/wiki/Henry_Ford" target="_blank">Henry Ford</a>

+>“Ford was evangelical about soybeans.
+He talked of how cooked soybeans tasted much better than lima beans did, and how soybean spread was much better for children than peanut butter.
+He advised me to try it in a soybean and jelly sandwich.
+Ford urged Mother to tell our cook to use a lot of soybeans in cooking and to overcome the strong flavor of thebeans by adding plenty of onions.
+In his own household the cooks were ordered to sneak a few soybeans into every food on the table–into soup, salad, the peas or other vegetable of the day.”

+― <a href="https://therichardrosereport.com/1934-henry-ford-vegan-foods-pioneer/" target="_blank">Richard Rose</a>

 >“[T]he interests of science have suffered by the excessive admiration and wonder, with which several first rate philosophers are considered; and... an opinion of the **greater equality of mankind, in point of genius**, and powers of understanding, would be of real service in the present age.”